 However, for PS4 games, an external HDD or SSD will work great.
-If the PS4 game you’re playing was enhanced to play better on the PS5, it will probably require the PS5’s SSD.
-If you don’t care about playing the enhanced version, you can definitely use the external HDD or SSD to store your PS4 games.
+If the PS4 game you want to play was enhanced to play better on the PS5, it likely also requires the PS5’s SSD.
+If you don’t care about playing the enhanced version, you can definitely use the external HDD or SSD to store those PS4 games.
 And if a PS4 game isn’t enhanced, then, by all means, go ahead and install it on your external HDD or SSD!

 Obviously, if you go the route of purchasing an SSD as opposed to an HDD, your games will run and load faster.
 SSDs are typically more expensive than HDDs, but for the quality increase, they’re usually worth it.
 If you’re okay with slower loading times and want to save some money, HDDs still provide ample storage at a lesser price.

 Will internal SSDs work with the PS5?

 Yes and no. Yes, internal SSDs will work with the PS5, but you’ll need to wait until Sony tells you which internal SSDs to purchase.
 Many of the SSDs on the market right now, even though they might have awesome specs, don’t have the same bandwidth specifications and other beefy specs of the custom SSD that’s inside the PS5.
 The custom SSD that comes in the PS5 has been specifically designed to deliver all of the hyped enhancements and loading speeds the console and its games have to offer.